-Time Activity 7:00 am Landfill Operations Supervisors, Solid Waste Disposal Chiefs and/or the Solid Waste Maintenance Chief (all certified, trained operators) arrive; distribute daily assignments and checks attendance and equipment sheets.
+Time Activity 7:00 am Landfill Operations Supervisors, Solid Waste Disposal Chiefs and/or the Solid Waste Maintenance Chief (all certified, trained operators) arrive; distribute daily assignments, checks attendance, and equipment sheets.
 The equipment moves to the working area to prepare the roads and sites for that working day.
-At least one trained operator is always on site during operations.
 At least one trained spotter is assigned to the working face each time waste is received to inspect each load from the ground level.
 8:00 am The Scalehouse opens and traffic is routed to the appropriate disposal area.
-9:00 am Personnel begin the morning break times 11:30 pm Personnel begin the lunch break times 2:00 pm Personnel begin the afternoon break times 5:00 pm The Scalehouse closes, entry gates are closed, and the working faces are cleared and covered with approved cover material.
-5:45 pm Operators leave work sites and cleanup equipment.
-6:00 pm Equipment and buildings are secured; alarm set, gates locked and personnel depart.
+9:00 am Personnel begin the morning break times 11:30 pm Personnel begin the lunch break times 2:00 pm Personnel begin the afternoon break times 5:00 pm Operators leave work sites and cleanup equipment 6:00 pm Equipment and buildings are secured; alarm set; gates locked; and personnel depart